SOFTINUX/Base/Readme.md

 You can use [Visual Studio 2017](https://www.visualstudio.com/fr/downloads/), [Visual Studio Code](https://code.visualstudio.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/) to make your own extension.
 If you decide to use Visual Studio, be aware **that projects are not compatible with Visual Studio 2015**.

+##### :information_source: Information About Visual Studio 2017 :information_source:
+If you launched application from Visual Studio, this port will change,
+being randomly defined, and value is stored in *WebApplication/Properties/launchSettings.json*
+You can edit this value in Visual Studio: WebApplication's properties > Debug tab > Web Server Settings/App URL or directly in launchSettings file.
+After, the default port used by *dotnet run* is the port defined in *WebApplication/Properties/launchSettings.json*.

+##### :information_source: Information About Rider 2017.3 :information_source:
+Rider 2017.3 cannot execute the PostBuildEvent declared into WebApplication.csproj
+You need to execute `./bp.sh copyexts` and `./bp.sh copydeps` after build the solution or project.
+Or refer to our [documentation](https://softinux-base.readthedocs.io/en/latest/howto/configure_rider.html) to see how configure external tools for post and build events.

 ### Add a new project
 Using command-line (easy and cross-platform):